monikma/monikma.github.io/_posts/2024-03-04-aws-certified-solutions-archiect.md

 - Encryption at rest with KMS
 - Site to site VPN
 - Direct Connect (DC)
-- IAM policies and roles, fine grained
+- IAM policies and roles, fine grained access
-- CloudWatch and CloudTrail
+- CloudWatch and CloudTrail integration
 - VPC endpoints (traffic stays in AWS)

 ### DynamoDB transactions
 - ACID
 - Across many tables
-- <25 items or <4MB data per transaction
+- <100 items or <4MB data per transaction

 ### DynamoDB Backups
 - On demand, no impact on performance / availability